gwendalpiemonte/Kuby/README.md

 ### Parameters

-- `-i ,--input  <outputFile>`: Path to the input file (the one who contain the text we want to converse).
+- `-i ,--input  <outputFile>`: Path to the input file (the one who contain the media we want to converse).
 - `-o ,--output   <outputFile>`: Path to the folder where the image will be generated.

 ### Options